 Each chunk of memory in the free list begins with a header describing the block.
 Our header will contain two fields, one indicating the size of the chunk and the second pointing to the next free block of memory:

-typedef struct header header_t;
+typedef struct header { unsigned int size; struct header *next; } header_t;

 Using headers that are embedded in the memory we allocate is really the only sensible way of doing this, but it has the added benefit of automatically word-aligning the chunks, which is important.